Living with Leigh Syndrome

 19 February 2018

-When Emily was diagnosed with Leigh Syndrome at the age of two, doctors told her parents to prepare for the worst.
+When Emily was diagnosed with Leigh Syndrome, a type of mitochondrial disease, at the age of two, doctors told her parents to prepare for the worst.
 However Emily had other ideas.
-Now 16 and attending college, all she wants is to be treated like any other teenager.
+Now 16 and attending college, she just wants to be treated like any other teenager.

 "When Amy was sick there were no tests for mitochondrial disease and very little was known about it," says Emily's mum Alison.
 "We were told that the cause of her death wasn't anything hereditary."